Jerrryyy/final/API.md

     - **Original Author**
       - Kai
     - **Description**
-      - Plotting longitudinal data for a variable vs. the national median.
+      - Plots longitudinal data for a variable vs. the national median.
     - **Inputs**
       - `city_data`: Cleaned housing data for a specific city in a `pandas` DataFrame.
       - `all_data`: Cleaned data for *all cities* in a `pandas` DataFrame.